The Marsden Building Society Equity Release 4.85% Fixed For Life

 Equity release can be an excellent option for anyone over the age of 55 who is looking for a way to access their home’s value without having to move.
 Age UK offers an easy-to-use equity release calculator that can help you understand exactly how much money you may have access to through equity release and what your repayments are likely to look like in a given amount of time.

 Suppose you would like more detailed advice on equity release.
 In that case, Age UK also offers a number of ways to contact them directly, including via the telephone or their online advice service.
-Their experienced advisors can provide tailored advice based on your individual circumstances, helping you make a confident decision about whether this type of borrowing product might be suitable for your needs.

 What You Need to Know About Leeds Building Society Retirement Interest-Only Mortgages